bigboss2063/promisedb/README.md

 ## Todo

 - [ ] Support MVCC.
-- [ ] Support transaction(Snapshot Isolation) to ensure ACID properties.
+- [ ] Support transaction(Serializable Snapshot Isolation) to ensure ACID properties.
 - [ ] Support Redis protocol and commands.
 - [ ] Support some more complex data structures, such as List, Hash, etc.
 - [ ] Support distributed cluster based on Raft algorithm.